HOME AUTOMATION SOFTWARE

 >perl Makefile.PL

->make test
+>make >make test >make install

 Where the bold text represents the text that needs to be input.